omerveille/VSMOD/README.md

 Once the prerequisites are met, click on the `Place a new starting and direction point` button to add two points: one indicating the starting position and the other indicating the direction for the algorithm to follow.

-Next, measure the vessel's radius near your previously placed points.
-Click the `Measure radius` button, then place two points along the vessel's diameter; the measured value will be automatically entered in the radius field.
-Alternatively, if you prefer not to measure the radius again, check the `Use Last Tracked Radius` box to use the radius from the closest previously fitted cylinder.
+Next, measure the vessel's diameter near your previously placed points.
+Click the `Measure diameter` button, then place two points along the vessel's diameter; the measured value will be automatically entered in the diameter field.
+Alternatively, if you prefer not to measure the diameter again, check the `Automatic Diameter Selection` box to use the diameter from the closest previously fitted cylinder.

 Additionally, you can configure the `Centerline Resolution` parameter to ensure that a point is generated at least every X mm, which refines the centerline after tracking.